-Finally my 2014 motorsport season got under way last weekend.
-I was up in the Welsh ranges for the first motorsport fix of the year, this was a new event for me and wasn’t sure entirely what to expect truth be told.
+Finally, my 2014 motorsport season got under way last weekend.
+I was up in the Welsh ranges for the first motorsport fix of the year, a new event for me and I wasn’t sure entirely what to expect truth be told.

 This was the opening round of the 2014 REIS MSA Asphalt Rally Championship, organised by the Port Talbot Motor Club and held up in the MoD ranges of Epynt in the Breacon Beacons.
 It’s somewhat of a unique place for an event to take place really, ribbons of beautifully smooth asphalt undulate over and twist around the range linking between the rather unique “German” and “Irish” towns used as training grounds for the Army.